JonathanVidmar/BLEPublicTransport/README.md

 ***Jacob***
 Jacob has improved the page displaying information about the current station and also started working on a unified design of the entire application.

+###Week fourteen
+This week we have been doing some general improvments to the interface, while remaking the nearby screen into showing more informatio based on the user's position.
+We also started planning a DEMO session we will have for Skånetrafiken and a few people at Softhouse next week.

+***Jonathan***
+Jonathan has been working on the page displayed when the user is on a train/bus.

+***Jacob***
+Jacob has been working on updating the page displayed when the user is on a station.